Alexander Breidvik

 Alexander Breidvik (born 17 March 1986) is a retired Norwegian football midfielder.

-Hailing from Askvoll, he first became known in 2002, when he won a talent contest held by the television channel TV3.
+Hailing from Askvoll Municipality, he first became known in 2002, when he won a talent contest held by the television channel TV3.
 He then joined Sogndal Fotball, and got one Norwegian Premier League game in 2003 and two in 2004.
 Sogndal were then relegated.

 In early 2007, Breidvik suffered a serious head trauma at La Manga, effectively ending his professional career.
 In 2008 his former teammates arranged a fundraiser for him.